ClickCease Understanding Soil Texture: A Guide - Arborist Now

 It turns out that particle size has a significant effect on the characteristics of the soil.

 Doubling the length again makes the point even clearer.
-Now, the Rubik’s cube has 144-square-inch faces and a total volume of 1728-cubic-inches.
-This means that the surface to volume ratio for this twice-enlarged cube is 144/1728 (approximately 0.083).
+Now, the Rubik’s cube has 144-square-inch faces and a total volume of 1728 cubic inches.
+This means that the surface-to-volume ratio for this twice-enlarged cube is 144/1728 (approximately 0.083).

-In other words, each time we increase the size of the toy (or anything else, such as a soil particle) we increase the relative amount of volume much more quickly than we do the surface area of the item.
+In other words, every time we increase the size of the toy (or anything else, such as a soil particle) we increase the relative amount of volume much more quickly than we do the surface area of the item.
 This has several important implications.

 Factors Influenced by Soil Texture

 As we have seen, small soil particles have more relative surface area than larger soil particles do.
 Because most soil particles bear negative charges, and the important nutrients required by plants and trees are positively charged ions, smaller particles attract and retain a relatively greater amount of nutrients than larger soil particles do.
 This means that in many cases, clay soils contain more nutrients than sandy soils do.
 But this does not mean clay soils are ideal.
 By virtue of their small particle size, clay soils are incredibly dense in comparison to other soils; for a sample of a given size, clay-based soils contain far more individual particles than silt- or sand-based soils do.
 This density makes it difficult for roots to grow through the soil, which limits plant growth.
 Different soil textures also behave differently with respect to water retention.
-Clay-based soils retain water very well – often problematically so – while sandy soils are unable to retain much water at all.
+Clay-based soils retain water very well—often problematically so—while sandy soils are unable to retain much water at all.

 The Significance of Soil Texture

 Although many authorities state that it is impossible to alter soil texture, this is not entirely true.
 You can alter soil texture by adding new material to change the relative proportions of the constituents.
 However, because of the volumes typically necessary, the costs associated with making wholesale changes quickly become prohibitive.
-While you can easily change the soil texture in a large flowerpot, changing the soil texture of your yard would be an incredibly difficult, expensive and laborious task.
+While you can easily change the soil texture in a large flowerpot, changing the soil texture of your yard would be an incredibly difficult, expensive, and laborious task.
 It would probably just be easier to move.
 Accordingly, you should usually view your soil texture as an invariant characteristic, even though it is theoretically possible to alter it.

 Latest News